sunilkumarbalaga/item-catalog/README.md

 3.python 2.7

-## Instructions to Run the project:
+## Instructions to Run the project:-

 Setting up OAuth 2.0